techiediaries/ahmed-bouchefra/_posts/2019-11-16-react-graphql-tutorial-build-example-app.md

 - Initialize a React project,
 - Use React Hooks,
 - Consume a GraphQL API,
-- Building the final production bundles and deploy them to the cloud
+- Building the final production bundles so you can deploy them to the cloud

->Throughout this tutorial, we'll see by example how to consume and fetch a GraphQL API with React Hooks and [Apollo Client](https://www.apollographql.com/).

->We'll particularly see how to use the `useQuery` hook to send GraphQL queries to the server and the `gql` tag to write GraphQL queries.

 We'll be consuming a third-party GraphQL API available from this [URL](https://graphql-pokemon.now.sh/)